-Celebrity Deaths December 2016: Carrie Fisher Doesn’t Want To Be Remembered For Her ‘Star Wars’ Slave Costume
+Celebrity Deaths December, 2016: Carrie Fisher Doesn’t Want To Be Remembered For Her ‘Star Wars’ Slave Costume

-Celebrity deaths in December 2016 were too many to bear and one of the recent deaths that a lot of people are finding difficult to accept is the passing of renowned actress/writer, Carrie Fisher.
+Celebrity deaths in December, 2016, have been too much to bear, and one of the recent deaths that a lot of people are finding difficult to accept is the passing of renowned actress and writer Carrie Fisher.

-Fisher suffered a heart attack minutes before her flight was about to arrive in LA.
-She was on a book tour to promote her latest memoir The Princess Diarist when she flew in to LA, but 15 minutes before the plane was about to land she suffered a massive heart attack.
+Fisher suffered a heart attack minutes before her flight was about to arrive in L.A.
+She was on a book tour to promote her latest memoir, The Princess Diarist, when she flew in to L.A., but 15 minutes before the plane was to land she suffered a massive heart attack.

 According to E!
-News an EMT on board the plane tried to resuscitate her but it took a while before she started breathing again.
+News, an EMT on board the plane tried to resuscitate her, but it took a while before she started breathing again.

-Fisher was immediately brought to a hospital where she spent her Christmas in the ICU but despite the efforts of the doctors the actress passed away on December 27 at 8:55 AM.
+Fisher was immediately brought to a hospital where she spent her Christmas in the ICU.
+Despite the efforts of doctors, the actress passed away on December 27 at 8:55 a.m.

-Fans and celebrities were saddened about Fisher’s passing, which is another tragic inclusion to celebrity deaths in December 2016, and many shared their thoughts about the iconic actress online.
+Fans and celebrities were saddened by Fisher’s passing, which is another tragic inclusion to celebrity deaths in December, 2016, and many shared their thoughts about the iconic actress online.

 Celebrities were also quick to share their thoughts on Fisher’s passing with most of them remembering their experiences with the late actress.

-William Shatner, who also became an iconic actor for starring in the Star Trek series, and films, took to Twitter to share his grief over another inclusion to celebrity deaths in December 2016.
+William Shatner, who is also an iconic actor for starring in the Star Trek series, and films, took to Twitter to share his grief over another celebrity death in December, 2016.

-He wrote, “I’m deeply saddened to learn of the death of Carrie Fisher.
-I will miss our banterings.
-A wonderful talent & light has been extinguished.”

 I'm deeply saddened to learn of the death of Carrie Fisher.
 I will miss our banterings.
 A wonderful talent & light has been extinguished.